ibm-apiconnect/devportal/ibm_apim/nls-export-prep/README.md

 ## API Connect Portal NLS Export Scripts

-There are several parts to generating the content which is to be translated for the API Connect portal.
+There are several steps to generate the Drupal strings which need to be translated for the API Connect developer portal.
 This directory contains the scripts which provide the inputs to a drush command which will produce the final set of files which represent the complete set of files which need to be translated.